-This audit would assess the effectiveness of the Department of Defence’s (Defence’s) administration of the Hunter class frigate program, including the value for money of Defence’s acquisition of Hunter class frigates, and planning for construction and entry into service.
+This audit would assess the effectiveness of the Department of Defence’s administration of the Hunter class frigate program, including the value for money of Defence’s acquisition of Hunter class frigates and planning for construction and entry into service.

-In addition to providing capability to the Royal Australian Navy, the acquisition of the Hunter class frigates is an integral part of the Australian Government’s 2017 Naval Shipbuilding Plan, which seeks to create a viable and sustainable Australian naval shipbuilding industry, based on a continuous build of naval surface ships and submarines.
+In addition to providing capability to the Royal Australian Navy, the acquisition of the Hunter class frigates is an integral part of the Australian Government’s 2017 Naval Shipbuilding Plan to create a viable and sustainable Australian naval shipbuilding industry, based on a continuous build of naval surface ships and submarines.